God treated himself to a new coat.

 he felt it hang in folds beneath his eyes.

-he gave three of them a glimpse of his real appearance.
+he let three of them glimpse his real appearance.

 They were terrified, and he never risked it again.

-and felt a ripple of gooseflesh on his spine.
+and felt the gooseflesh ripple down his spine.

 He watched how liquids trickled over it.

-and felt his cloak cling round his legs.
+his cloak cling round his legs.
+His burning

 He knew then how necessary it had been.

-Skin had dulled the pain of being a man,
+Skin had dulled the pain of being man

 and kept the parts together long enough.

-It was torn in strips from his back,
+in strips from his back, and hammered out

-and pierced so that fluids would spill out more easily.
+so that the fluids would spill out more easily.

 than a ripped bag bursting with offal,